 Differentiating between when to apply the Six Sigma Methodology and Root Cause Analysis doesn’t have to be a mystery to anyone.
 By using these three simple criteria for each you can make the right decision.

-Looking to enhance and develop your skills?
+Looking to enhance and develop your skills in Lean Six Sigma?
 Want to learn how to take your organization to the next level?
 Want to earn a professional certification?
 Join us for our open enrollment, online Black Belt course starting on September 8th.
 Limited seats available.
 Save $$$ if you register with a group of 5 or more!
 Learn more here.
 Already know you want in?
 Register here.

 Author: Peter Robustelli